Susan Shipman Environmental Learning Center

 Archived Press Releases

-Georgia DNR is working with NOAA Fisheries to collect data on harvest, discards, and fishing effort during the red snapper recreational mini-season scheduled to open later this week.
-Recreational anglers will be allowed to harvest red snapper in federal waters of the South Atlantic during the weekend of July 9-11.
+Georgia DNR is working with NOAA Fisheries to collect data used to estimate harvest, discards, and fishing effort during the recreational mini-season for red snapper later this month.
+The data will contribute to current information on the age, size, and growth of red snapper in the population.
+There are several ways Georgia anglers can help.